esl-epfl/x-heep/docs/source/Peripherals/OBI SPI  slave.md

 ### Reading and writing

-To read from the _OBI SPI slave IP_ the _SPI Host_ has to send the read command which is `0x0B`.
+To read from the memory the _SPI Host_ has to send the read command which is `0x0B`.
 After the read command has been sent it has to be followed by the 32-bit starting address of the desired data.

-To write from the _SPI Host_ to the _SPI Target_ the _SPI Host_ has to send the write command which is `0x02`.
+To write from the _SPI Host_ to the memory the _SPI Host_ has to send the write command which is `0x02`.
 After the write command has been sent it has to be followed by the 32-bit address of the desired data destination.

 ## Writing Data